 - Bar admission requirements vary from state to state.
 For more information on bar admission requirements, see the American Bar Association's "Comprehensive Guide to Bar Admission Requirements."
 You can download a free copy via this link: http://www.abanet.org/legaled/baradmissions/bar.html

-Q.: I am enrolled in Berkeley Law's Summer LL.M. program.
-What are my prospects for finding work in the U.S. either between semesters or after completing the LL.M. degree after my second summer semester?
+Q.: I am enrolled in Berkeley Law's professional track LL.M.
+What are my prospects for finding work in the U.S. either between summers or after completing the LL.M. degree?

-Q.: What are some job search specifics for LL.M. students enrolled in the academic year (non-summer) program:
+Q.: What are some job search specifics for LL.M.students enrolled in the traditional track

 - Timeline: job-search will most likely involve a year-round effort and may extend beyond the end of the LL.M. program.

 - Know what you want - an internship, fellowship, or associate position.

 - Be aware of Visa Regulations - for Academic Training and Optional Practical Training.

 - Visit UC Berkeley's International Office, in person at the I-House, or online at: http://internationaloffice.berkeley.edu/